Photo by Zapp2Photo/Shutterstock. Provided by author.

 Self-driving cars use connected technology to manage traffic congestion, reducing or eliminating the time we spend idling in gridlock.
 The NHTSA also reports that 94 percent of serious crashes are due to human error.
 In addition to saving lives, self-driving cars could reduce the waste byproduct these collisions send to landfills.

 According to the National Renewable Energy Laboratory (NREL), there are several other ways self-driving vehicles could impact the environment.

-• They also last longer, decreasing the environmental impact of producing a new car.
+- They last longer, decreasing the environmental impact of producing a new car.